bbcb/bbcp/README.md

 	ln -s `readlink -f run-BlackBox` ~/bin/blackbox-cli

-And then BlackBox Component Builder (command line interpreter) can be run with *blackbox-cli* command from anywhere
+And then BlackBox Component Builder (command line interpreter) can be run with *blackbox-cli* command from anywhere.
+The current directory will be used as a BlackBox *secondary* directory.

 ## Authors